ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## date\_sub {#date_sub}

-This subtracts a time/date interval from a date and then returns the date.
+Subtracts a time/date interval from the provided date.

 **Syntax**